Antoine Elwart

-Antoine Aimable Elie Elwart (19 September 1808 – 14 October 1877) was a French composer and musicologist.
+Antoine Aimable Elie Elwart (18 November 1808 – 14 October 1877) was a French composer and musicologist.

 Biography

 Childhood

-Elwart was born in Paris in the family home.
+The son of Polish parents, Antoine Aimable Elie Elwart was born in Paris, France on 18 November 1808.
 At the age of ten, he became a chorister at the mastery of the Saint-Eustache church: Antoine Ponchard (a master of the chapel since 1815) ensured his first musical training.
 This teaching marked him for all his life, and spiritual music remained one of his great influences.

 Curious to discover the activity of professional musicians, he escaped from the work of manufacturer of crates where his parents had sent him and managed to become second violin in a street orchestra.
 In 1823, at the age of fifteen, a mass with four voices and a large orchestra of his composition was given at St-Roch Church.

 Training

 In 1825, the singer Cambon interpreted a scene by Elwart on the motif of the "Exiled".
 This year marked especially his entrance to the École royale de musique (the future Conservatoire de Paris) in counterpoint, harmony and fugue and music composition classes.
-His professors were François-Joseph Fétis, Jean-François Lesueur, Berlioz.
+His professors were François-Joseph Fétis, Jean-François Lesueur and later, Anton Reicha.

 Elwart was awarded the First Fugue Prize in 1830.
 In 1835, he performed a new Mass for Saint Cecilia.
 He attempted the Grand prix de Rome in 1831 with the cantata La Fuite de Bianca Capello but only won second prize.